 The centrepiece of this region is the majestic Mount Augustus.
 Mount Augustus, or Burringurrah in the Wajarri language, is well-known as the world's largest rock, yet it remains a place of isolated beauty - "off the beaten track" for most tourists, but loved by all who visit.
 The rock sits within a small existing national park that overlooks the proposed new parks.

-Burringurrah rises 715m from the plains around it.
-It has a central ridge which is almost 8 kilometres long and it is estimated that the layers of rock which make the mountain are some 1,750 million years old.
-The mountain was formed as the result an uplift which buckled, folded and tilted the rocks as it raised the ancient beds.
-The result was a huge inverted V which is known to geologists as an anticline.
+Burringurrah rises 715 metres from the plains surrounding it.
+It has a central ridge, almost 8 kilometres long, and it is estimated that the layers of rock which form its makeup, are some 1,750 million years old - formed as the result of an uplift which buckled, folded and tilted the rocks into the position they are in now.

 Photo: Joanne Wilton